cityofaustin/atd-airflow/README.md

 Keep the postgres-data folder empty, docker will try to establish a postgres volume on here to persist its data.

-##### Run Airflow (in detached mode):
+##### Run Airflow for Development:

-From the docker folder: `docker-compose -f docker-compose-localexecutor.yml up -d`
+To run in dettached mode, from the docker folder run: `docker-compose -f docker-compose-dev.yml up -d`

+Remove the `-d` (dettached) flag if you hare having issues, this will cause docker compose to run in attached mode, which will show the console output of the cluster, including any errors.

 Check the Airflow webclient: http://localhost:8080

-Stopping the cluster: `docker-compose -f docker-compose-localexecutor.yml down`
+Stopping the cluster: `docker-compose -f docker-compose-dev.yml down`

 ### Read the Docs